lorenzobinda/personal-site/README.md

-# personal-site
+# My personal website
+It will contain articles and guides created by me.
+Will be focused on technology and productivity tools.
+It's full of personal opinions, but the hope is that it will be useful also for others.

-My personal website, created with the Hugo framework
+Created with the Hugo static website generator, starting from the hugo-coder theme.

+All made by me in my spare time.
+The journey has been an extremely valuable way to really go deep and put my coding competences into practice.

 ---
 Acknowledgements: